BestSolution-at/quak/README.md

 quak.user-permissions[0].url-paths[0] = /at/bestsolution/(?!.*exceptThisPath).*
 quak.user-permissions[0].may-publish = true
 ```

-Conifugration above gives user1 permisson on paths which begins with "/at/bestsolution/" and does not include "exceptThisPath".
+The Configuration above allows user1 to generally access paths which begin with `/at/bestsolution/*`, but denies access to paths which contain `exceptThisPath`.
+So for example, user1 would have access denied to `/at/bestsolution/exceptThisPath` or also to `/at/bestsolution/example/exceptThisPath`.